cirosantilli/cirosantilli.github.io/index.md

 I intend to pursue this or a related project either by:

 - joining a company which does [something that interests me](/interests)
-- creating my own company if none is up to it

-If you do something that interests me, I will:
+    I will:

     - relocate anywhere (double Brazillian and Italian citizenship)
     - work for any wage that allows me to survive

+- creating my own company if none is up to it

 I am currently Paris based.